SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 NEAR/5
- ("discriminat*" OR "inequalit*" OR "harass*" OR "racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "stigma$" OR "stigmati$ed" OR "stigmati$ation" OR "stigmati$ing" OR "ableis*" OR "inaccesib*" OR "unequal*" OR "exclusion" OR "hate speech" OR "stereotyp*" OR "ageis$" OR (("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR
+ ("discriminat*" OR "inequalit*" OR "harass*" OR "racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "stigma$" OR "stigmati$ed" OR "stigmati$ation" OR "stigmati$ing" OR "ableis*" OR "inaccesib*" OR "unequal*" OR "exclusion" OR "hate speech" OR "stereotyp*" OR "ageis$" OR "bias" OR "bias$ed")
-     "destitute" OR "living in poverty" OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "child*" OR "communit*" OR "neighbo$rhood*")) OR "vulnerable" OR "marginali?ed" OR "disadvantaged" OR "disabled" OR "displaced*" OR "handicap*" OR "mental illness*" OR (("person$" OR "people$" OR "adult$" OR "men" OR "patient$" OR "individual*" OR "adolescent*" OR "child*") NEAR/3 ("impairment" OR "disabilities" OR "disability" OR "HIV" OR "AIDS" OR "trans" OR "older" OR "old" OR "cancer*" OR "autis*" OR "disorder$" OR "chronic" OR "chronically" OR "neurodiverg*")) OR "elderly" OR "elder$" OR "pensioner$" OR "senior$" OR "retired" OR "unemployed" OR "homeless" OR "veteran*" OR "age related" OR "women" OR "woman" OR "female*" OR "girl*" OR "pregnan*" OR "matern*" OR "menstrua*" OR "*LGBT*" OR "lesbian$" OR "gay" OR "bi-sexual*" OR "bisexual*" OR "transgender*" OR "non-binar*" OR "nonbinar*" OR "queer$" OR "intersex*" OR "two-spirit$" OR "gender$" OR "minorit*" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "racial*" OR "ethn*" OR "indigenous*" OR "protected group$" OR "mental health" OR "intergroup" OR "interpersonal*" OR "social*" OR "health care" OR "healthcare" OR "health service*" OR "nurs*" OR "*demograph*" OR "addict*"
      )
-NEAR
-    ("bias" OR "bias$ed"
     )
    )

+AND
+("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute" OR "homeless" OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*"))
+   OR "the vulnerable" OR "vulnerable group$" OR "vulnerable communit*" OR "marginali?ed group$" OR "marginali$ed communit*" OR "disadvantaged group$" OR "disadvantaged communit*"
+   OR (("person$" OR "people$" OR "adult$" ) NEAR/3 ("vulnerable" OR "marginali$ed" OR "disadvantaged" OR "discriminated" OR "displaced*" OR "trans" OR "intersex" OR "older" OR "old" OR "elderly" OR "retired" OR "indigenous"))
+   OR "disabled" OR "disabilities" OR "disability"
+   OR "elderly" OR "elders" OR "pensioners" OR "vulnerable seniors" OR "unemployed" OR "sexual minorit*" OR "LGBT*" OR "lesbian$" OR "gay" OR "bisexual" OR "transgender*" OR "non-binar*" OR "nonbinar*" OR "queer$" OR "intersex*" OR"gender$"
+   OR "living with HIV" OR "living with AIDS"
+   OR "ethnic minorit*" OR "minority group$" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "indigenous group$")
 )

+OR
+((("establish*" OR "propos*" OR "design*" OR "implement*" OR "plan" OR "plans" OR "planned" OR "planning" OR
+    "adopt*" OR "introduc*" OR "architect*" OR "develop" OR "development" OR "promot*" OR "facilitat*" OR "reform$" OR "reforming" OR "reformed"
    )
+NEAR/5
+  ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strategy" OR "strategies" OR "framework$" OR "instrument$" OR "governance" OR "practice$" OR "action$" OR "rule" OR "rules" OR "procedur*" OR "principle$" OR "initiative*" OR "protocol*" )
  )

+AND

+(("decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "mitigat*"
+  OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "escap*" OR "relief*" OR "halt*" OR "resist" OR "resists" OR "resisting" OR "lift$ out of" OR "lifting out of" OR "overcom*" OR "dismantl*" OR "impair*" OR "nullif*" OR "hinder*"
   )
-NOT "obstacle$ avoid*"
+NEAR/5

+("racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "ageism" OR "agism" OR "hate speech" OR "religious discrimination")
+ )

+OR

+(("ensur*" OR "secure$" OR "securing" OR "mak* sure" OR "mak* certain" OR "assure$" OR "assuring" OR "endors*" OR "strengthen*" OR "guarantee*" OR "improv*" OR "foster*" OR "enhance" OR "enhances" OR "enhanced" OR "enhancing")

+NEAR/3
+  ("egalitar*" OR "anti discriminat*" OR "antidiscriminat*" OR "non-discriminat*") )
+ )
+)
 ```

 ### Target 10.5